frenesim/schema_to_scaffold/README.md

 ```
 ## Generators

-Since this gem will let you invoke Rails generators for your scaffolding, make sure you've configured your generators with your preferred settings before you start.
+Since this gem assists you in invoking Rails generators for your scaffolding, make sure you've configured your generators with your preferred settings before you start.
 There's a good [Rails Guide](http://guides.rubyonrails.org/generators.html) and you can invoke `rails g scaffold -h` to see options.

 Generator options are configured in `config/application.rb`.
 Here is an example setting: